First Floor of Buffalo City Hall courtesy of Buffalo City Hall

-- The client/owner
+- The original client/current owner

 - The government office that approved the plans and issued the building permit.
 In the city of Buffalo, that is the Permits & Inspections office.

-If the firm is defunct and the client long deceased, your local government may have something.
-Dates vary as to when cities, towns and villages required you to submit plans & drawings in order to get a building permit, but today, they all do.
+If the firm is defunct and the original client long deceased, your local government may have something.
+Dates vary as to when cities, towns, and villages required you to submit plans & drawings in order to get a building permit, but today, they all do.
 Some have required it for over a century.
 The newer the building, the greater the chance that the municipality has plans for it.
 And, frustratingly, sometimes a government office just doesn’t have certain records.

 One important category of drawings that governments invariably retain are the plans for their own buildings: schools, libraries, fire houses, police stations, town halls, courthouses, etc. If you are researching a public building, reach out to the public works office in the government that built it.